indyK1ng/Xogar/README.md

 Currently Xogar does not support non-Steam installed games.
 Nor does it support non-Steam games that were added to Steam.

+Currently Xogar assumes all installed games are owned/accessible by the current user.
+If you share a computer you may have issues launching games.

 How to Run
 ==========